paulkienitz/Lugi/README.md

 If targeting another platform not yet covered, the unix version is probably what you should start from, as any system with POSIX stdio should support most of what Lugi does.
 It should be pretty close to working in MacOS, for instance.
+But the whole idea of running it from a command line instead of on the web can pretty much be considered as a form of legacy support nowadays.

 At some point I will publicize the original Pascal source, but that has not been preserved digitally except as a snapshot of an unfinished version.
 The only known copy of the final version is a paper printout I have in a box, which is covered with pencil notes.